 - Your own candidate solutions: Any previous solutions submitted by other candidates on your team.

-- Solutions from other teams: If you are using a challenge taken from our shared library, then we also pull in solutions from all candidates who took that challenge, regardless if they are on your team or not.
-The solutions are anonymized, so you won't actually know where they came from.
-Qualified does not source solutions from the web, as this isn't really necessary and is highly prone to false positives and false negatives, due to the unstructured nature of online sources.
+Qualified does not source solutions from the web.
+The nature of our code similarity tool makes this unnecessary.
+Sourcing solutions from the web is prone to false positives and negatives due to the unstructured nature of online sources.
 Once a candidate submits a solution found online, our system will know about it and all other candidates for that challenge will be compared to it.
-If you are using one of Qualified's library challenges, then the chances are any solution that may have been shared online is already available within our system to be compared to, and the system will flag that candidate.
+If you are using one of Qualified's library challenges, odds are, any solution that may have been shared online is already available within our system to be compared to, and the system will flag that candidate.

 Comparing Similar Solutions

 To compare solutions, open up your solution details screen and activate the "Compare" tab.
-If you have Code Similarity enabled on your subscription, "Similar" will be the default active set of solutions you are comparing against, if there are similar solutions to be compared.
+If you have Code Similarity enabled on your subscription, "Similar" will be the default active set of solutions you are comparing against if there are similar solutions to be compared.

 Project Code Challenge Solutions Limitation

-The current solution details interface does not support comparing similar project based solutions with each other.
+The current solution details interface does not support comparing similar project code solutions with each other.
 This is due to the complexity of having multiple files, which don't fit well within the existing UI paradigm.

-We have built a streamlined solution review dialog that does support comparing project based solutions.
+We have built a streamlined solution review dialog that does support comparing project code solutions.
 This dialog is currently in beta.
 If reviewing these types of solutions is important to your process, please reach out to your customer success manager to discuss having this dialog activated on your account.